theshivrajpatil/California-House-Pricing-Project/README.md

 Next, we observe that the model is predicting one continuous label — the price of a house — based on several input features.
 This makes it a univariate regression problem.
 # Creating Datasets.
 Creating tranning and test dataset. we train our model on train dataset and checks the accuracy with test dataset.

+# Further Preprocessing & Handling Missing Data
+Before feeding your data into a machine learning algorithm, you need to clean and prepare it.